Dr. D. Subbarao Governor

 Urban Co-operative Banks

-Licenses for Setting up new Urban Co-operative Banks
+Licences for Setting up New Urban Co-operative Banks

-87. As indicated in the Monetary Policy Statement of April 2010, an Expert Committee (Chairman: Shri Y. H. Malegam) was constituted in October 2010 with representations from all stakeholders for studying the advisability of granting licenses for setting up new urban co-operative banks (UCBs) under Section 22 of the Banking Regulation Act, 1949 [as applicable to co-operative socieities (AACS)].
-The Committee is expected to submit its report in six months.
-The Committee will also look into the feasibility of an umbrella organisation for the UCB sector.
+78. As announced in the Monetary Policy Statement of April 2010, an Expert Committee (Chairman: Shri Y. H. Malegam) was constituted in October 2010 for studying the advisability of granting licences for setting up new UCBs.
+The Committee was also mandated to look into the feasibility of an umbrella organisation for the UCB sector.
+The Committee submitted its report in August 2011.
+The report was placed in public domain in September 2011 for comments and suggestions from stakeholders.
+In the light of the feedback received, it is proposed:

 89. Detailed guidelines in this regard will be issued separately.